|

 Appreciated Gifts

-very basic, practical, items taken for granted in the West are unavailable
+items taken for granted in the West are unavailable in India.

-electronic gadgets, computer disks, bandages, instant soup mix, and knives
+computer disks, bandages, instant soup mix, and knives may be requested.

-may be requested.
-Chocolate, disposable razors, perfumes, toiletries, and
+Chocolate, disposable razors, perfumes, toiletries, and household items

-household items such as sealable plastic containers can also be welcome
+such as sealable plastic containers can also be welcome gifts.

 Gifts to Avoid